Bielefeld University of Applied Sciences

 The Hochschule Bielefeld – University of Applied Sciences and Arts (Hochschule Bielefeld) is the largest state university of applied sciences in East Westphalia-Lippe.
 The main location of this educational institution is in Bielefeld.
 Other locations are in Minden and Gütersloh.
 The range of courses includes bachelor's and master's degree programs, as well as certificate programs in six subject areas.
-At present, 10,535 students are taught by 286 professors and teaching staff at Bielefeld University of Applied Sciences, while 629 employees provide administrative support.
+At present, 10,200 students are taught by 300 professors and teaching staff at Bielefeld University of Applied Sciences, while 650 employees provide administrative support.

 History

 Bielefeld University of Applied Sciences and Arts was founded on August 1, 1971 as the Bielefeld University of Applied Sciences and was one of the first universities of applied sciences in Germany.
 It was created by the merger of several educational institutions, including the State Engineering School for Mechanical Engineering in Bielefeld, the Municipal Werkkunstschule Bielefeld, the Landeshauptmann-Salzmann-Schule & Higher Technical School for Social Work, the State Higher School of Economics Bielefeld and the State Engineering School for Civil Engineering Minden.
 The aim of this integration was to promote practice-oriented academic training in the region of East Westphalia-Lippe.

 Prof. Dr. Germanus Wegmann was the first rector of the Bielefeld University of Applied Sciences.

 Over the years, the Bielefeld University of Applied Sciences expanded its range of courses and opened additional locations in Minden and Gütersloh.

 On April 19, 2023, Bielefeld University of Applied Sciences was renamed “Bielefeld University of Applied Sciences and Arts (HSBI)” to reflect its broad range of subjects and its claim to be a modern university of applied sciences.

-Today, Bielefeld University of Applied Sciences and Arts is the largest state university of applied sciences in East Westphalia-Lippe, with over 10,500 students, and offers a wide range of courses in six departments.
+Today, Bielefeld University of Applied Sciences and Arts is the largest state university of applied sciences in East Westphalia-Lippe, with over 10,000 students, and offers a wide range of courses in six faculties.